In Depth Baby Product Reviews Led by a Pediatrician

 Baby Trend Expedition7.07.04.03.0

-A full-size stroller's overall score in this metric is based on several sub-metrics that we tested and scored.
+A full-size stroller's overall score in this metric is based on several sub-metrics that we tested side-by-side.

 The Thule Urban Glide 2 features a one-hand fold with a twist handle under the seat.
 Plus, it can roll like luggage when folded.